 What’s the difference between an S corp and a C corp?

 The main difference between an S corp and a C corp also comes down to taxation.
-Like a single-member LLC, S corps are pass-through entities and are required to pay self-employment tax on their income.
+Like an LLC, S corps are pass-through entities, but are not required to pay self-employment taxes.

-However, S corp owners only have to pay the self-employment tax on the salary portion of their income (and ordinary income tax on the distribution portion).
-Owners are required to pay themselves a “reasonable compensation” as an employee of the company and must pay FICA payroll taxes.
+S corp owners are required to pay themselves a “reasonable compensation” as an employee of the company and must pay FICA payroll taxes.
 The owner’s salary and employer payroll taxes are considered deductible expenses for the company.

 C corp owners can also be paid as an employee of the company and are required to be treated as an employee if they’re involved in the daily operations of the business.

 Finally, S corps don’t pay corporate taxes on their profits, while C corps do.

 Here’s a deeper look at S corps vs. C corps: